What is a Valuation?

 Most appraisals, including cleaning, gem testing and photography of under 10 items can be completed in 2-3 working days, although it may be as long as a week or even 2 to schedule-in a mutually convenient time.
 Sometimes additional research may be required, extending this timescale.

 What do I need to supply?

 As well the items to be be valued, for Insurance valuations, please supply the most recent copy of your Insurance policy and policy schedule.
-For all valuations, please bring all existing paperwork relating to the items to be valued: original purchase receipts, previous valuations, receipts for past repairs and any diamond, or coloured gemstone grading reports.
+For all valuations, please supply all existing paperwork relating to the items to be valued: original purchase receipts, previous valuations, receipts for past repairs and any diamond, or coloured gemstone grading reports.
 These all to provide a ‘paper trail’ of your ownership.
 Failure to provide all relevant paperwork may result in a second, chargeable consultation.